qbicsoftware-archive/mqrun/README.rst

 The logfile should contain the line ``INFO:root:start to listen in directory Z:\\requests``, without any errors after that.
-The daemon is now running and waits for requests until stopped by SIGTERM (finish all running tasks) or SIGINT (abort tasks and set to FAILED).
+The daemon is now running and waits for requests until stopped by SIGTERM (finish all running tasks) or SIGINT (abort tasks and set to FAILED) (TODO: not properly implemented).
 It should be safe to start a new instance after a few seconds in both cases.

 Call MaxQuant from linux_host
 =============================